yalmip/yalmip.github.io/_posts/2018-02-20-polynomialdesign.md

 ## Infinite-dimensional constraints

-A common situation is that we have infinite-dimensional constraints, i.e., in this context, constraints that should hold for an interval of \\(x\\), such as positivity, convexity, or curvature constraints.
+A common situation is that we have infinite-dimensional constraints, i.e., in this context, constraints that should hold for an interval of \\(x\\), such as positivity or convexity defined by curvature constraints.
 There are essentially two ways to deal with this, optimistic relaxations based on gridding, and conservative relaxations based on [sum-of-squares](/tutorial/sumofsquaresprogramming/).

 Let us assume we want the polynomial to be non-negative on the interval we are studying.
 A simple gridding could be something along the lines of